 F-16E/F Block 60 upgrade

-The block 60 F-16E/F, which is being developed for the United Arab Emirates, features extra payload and range, in part due to the new F110-132 engine being developed by General Electric, which produces 145kN of thrust.
+The block 60 F-16E/F, which was developed for the United Arab Emirates, features extra payload and range, in part due to the new F110-132 engine being developed by General Electric, which produces 145kN of thrust.

 Northrop Grumman is providing the integrated electronic warfare suite.
 First flight of the block 60 aircraft took place in December 2003.
 Deliveries of 80 block 60 aircraft to the UAE began in May 2005 and concluded in 2009.